xavieradriaan/xavieradriaan/README.md

 ![QA Automation](https://github.com/user-attachments/assets/d48e0979-e400-498f-af4d-46ff67aac6f2)

 Welcome to my GitHub profile!
 I'm a passionate **QA Automation Engineer** with 4 years of experience in testing and 7 years as a developer.
-Dedicated to ensuring high-quality software through meticulous testing and automation, I bring a strong foundation in software testing and a keen eye for detail.
-I strive to deliver reliable and efficient automation solutions while leveraging my extensive development background to create robust and scalable test strategies.
+Dedicated to ensuring high-quality software through meticulous testing and automation.

 ### 🌟 What I Do: